Activate ID card with online ID function

 Procedure

-- You can set a six-digit PIN yourself using an app for the online ID card or a citizen terminal.
-To do this, you will need the one-time PIN from the PIN letter you received when you applied for your ID card.
+- You can set a six-digit PIN yourself using the Online ID app or at a citizen service terminal.
+To do this, you’ll need the one-time PIN from the PIN letter you received when you applied for your ID card.

-- Set your own six-digit PIN directly at the citizen's office when you pick up your ID card.
+- Set your own six-digit PIN directly at the Citizens’ Office when you pick up your ID card.

 Remark